 The Walter Dean Myers Award, also known as “The Walter,” is named for prolific children’s and young adult author Walter Dean Myers (1937-2014).
 Myers was the third National Ambassador for Young People’s Literature, appointed in 2012 by the Library of Congress.
 He was a champion of diversity in children’s books.
 The Walter Awards honor Myers’ memory and his literary heritage, as well as celebrate diversity in children’s literature.

-“Significant changes in the publishing industry have been especially visible with The Walters,” notes Ellen Oh, founding director of WNDB.
+“Significant changes in the publishing industry have been especially visible with The Walters,” notes Ellen Oh, co-founder, President, and CEO of WNDB.
 “The eligible titles submitted over the last three years since the Awards’ inception have increased dramatically, from 50 titles in 2016, to almost 80 in 2017, to nearly 200 books that were considered for the 2018 Walters.
 The positive impact of the Walters feels like a fitting legacy to the late, great Walter Dean Myers.”

 For more information, please contact Caroline Richmond at firstname.lastname@example.org or Steph Sinkhorn at email@example.com .